-During 2014, 22 drill holes were completed at Jumbo, 9 were completed at Grey Eagle and 6 were completed at Etna.
-The major outcome of the 2014 drilling program is an expansion of the footprint of the mineralization beyond the boundaries used for the Resource Estimate and it also further confirms the continuity of the higher-grade mineralization located by the 2013 drill program.
-The 2014 drilling was conducted to expand the estimated resource, to provide samples for further metallurgical studies and to improve the understanding of the structural setting.
+During 2014, 22 RC drill holes were completed at Jumbo, 9 RC drill holes were completed at Grey Eagle and 6 RC drill holes were completed at Etna.
+The major outcome of the 2014 drilling program is an expansion of the footprint of the mineralization beyond the boundaries used for the resource estimate and it also further confirms the continuity of the higher-grade mineralization located by the 2013 drill program.
+The 2014 RC drilling was conducted to expand the estimated resource.
+Four core drill holes were also completed, two at each Jumbo and Grey Eagle.
+These holes were